mohanguruswamy/assignment2/plan.md

 Try to find the significant factors
 * Run a classification tree
     * show a plot and describe the important variables
+    * include a reference
-* Use svd
+* Use svd (no time for this)
 * Use random forest
     * expand rf to encompass validation set
+    * include a reference
-    * investigate using rfcv for cross validation
+    * investigate using rfcv for cross validation (no time for this)

 Build a model
 -------------